 6. Federal enforceability.
-Any terms of an issued operating permit which are based on applicable requirements contained in the federally-approved State Implementation Plan (SIP) or any other applicable federal requirements are federally enforceable.
+Any terms of an issued operating permit which are based

 (D) Unified Review.
 The installation shall submit the operating permit application and unified review shall follow the procedures identified in subsection (6)(D) of this rule.

 (E) Permit Issuance, Renewal, Reopenings and Revisions.
 The complete intermediate operating permit, permit modification or permit renewal applications and permits shall be subject to the criteria identified in paragraphs (6)(E)4. and 8.-11. of this rule.